 The last activity we try is an escape room.
 We joke that since we haven’t spent enough time together in the house for the past year, we really need to bond while trapped inside a dark, pirate-themed room (one of four themes currently available) at Exit Kelowna.

 If you’ve never tried an escape room, be warned: it’s challenging!
 You need to solve riddles to unlock a series of props and doors to finally escape.
 Luckily, the staff give you an opportunity to ask for clues if you get stuck.
 We aren’t able to break free during the allotted one hour, but fortunately they let us out before there’s a family mutiny.

 Our staycation is the perfect nudge to explore more of Kelowna.
 Fun family activities, combined with our city’s stunning mountain and lake setting, really prove there’s no place like home.

 - Reserve a time slot at The Kanata Kelowna Hotel’s pool and waterslides when you check in.
 Also, remember to order your brown bag breakfast the night before (the hotel provides order sheets at check in).

 - Book as much in advance as possible.
-Due to Covid-19 capacity limits, it’s a good idea to make restaurant reservations and reserve activities ahead of time to avoid disappointment.
+It’s a good idea to make restaurant reservations and reserve activities ahead of time to avoid disappointment.

 - Pack extra masks.
-Indoor public spaces in B.C. now require everyone to wear a mask.
-This includes the hotel lobby, hallways and elevators (but not in the pool area); plus the bowling alley, trampoline centre (for those ages 13 and older), and escape room.
+Indoor public spaces in B.C. require everyone to wear a mask.
+This includes the hotel lobby, hallways and elevators; plus the bowling alley, trampoline centre (for those ages 5 and older), and escape room.